 In September 1987, the Outlaws were reactivated as B Company 1st Battalion 158th Aviation Regiment from Fort Hood assets, and redesignated as B Troop 1st Battalion 158th Avn Rgmt Outlaws in 1996.
 In 2001, the Outlaws were deployed for Iraqi Freedom II in Iraq, and continued the call sign Outlaws, thereby continuing the name and tradition of Outlaws combat aviation begun in August 1964.
 Please visit our History Tab for more details on the history of the Outlaws, Mavericks, Bushwhackers, and Roadrunners or to join click here.

-Finally, we just held our GOLDEN 50th Anniversary Reunion during September 18-22, 2014 in the Washington D.C. area.
+Finally, we held our GOLDEN 50th Anniversary Reunion during September 18-22, 2014 in the Washington D.C. area.
 This was the best attended reunion of the seven we have held, with 131 veterans, spouses, widows, and family members attending.
 For more reunion results, please visit the Reunion Page and click on the Washington D.C.
 Reunion 2014.
-We will hold our 2016 reunion in Branson, MO probably in September.
-More information will be posted on the Reunion Page as it becomes available.
+We will hold our 2016 reunion in Branson, MO during September 15-19, 2016.
+More information is posted on the Reunion Page.